 - West Virginia

-The majority of the names on this list have established markets, while others, such as Michigan and Illinois, will soon be offering legal sportsbooks.
+The majority of the names on this list have established markets, while others, will soon be offering legal sportsbooks.
 If you don’t see your state on the list, it is likely they will be joining at some point.
 When exactly is hard to tell, but it is expected that over 40 states are expected to offer regulated sports wagering within the next 5-10 years.

 Can you Place Legal Bets from Another State?